Published: 22nd October 2021, last edit: 15th September 2023

 Stadtmitte S4

 Several buildings under the label S4 are associated with the Campus Stadtmitte.
-Some of them are located near the Campus Stadtmitte like the University archive.
+Some of them are located near the Campus Stadtmitte like the .
 Five buildings are on or near Landwehrstraße.
-Other buildings are not nearby: The Studienkolleg for international students and a building with a focus on IT and Artificial Intelligence are near the train station.
-At the northern end of the city, the Georg-Christoph-Lichtenberg-Haus and the TU Darmstadt horse-riding club are located. ´
+Other buildings are not nearby: University archive and a building with a focus on IT and Artificial Intelligence are near the train station.
+At the northern end of the city, the The Studienkolleg for international students and the Georg-Christoph-Lichtenberg-Hausare located. ´ TU Darmstadt horse-riding club

 The Campus Lichtwiese: Space for Research